Leveling Up To 6S a Risk Worth Taking

 Whether it’s considered step one or step six, there is no arguing safety’s role in ensuring an ongoing continuous improvement cycle.
 It helps keep companies on the competitive edge, increases retention, allows for a happier workplace and minimizes stress since workers feel more empowered operating in the safest environment possible.

 The addition of the 6th S may just make a world of difference in an organization.
-Have you incorporated it into yours?
+Have you incorporated lean safety into yours?